-It should also be noted that the Group reserves the right, subject to the appropriate application of fair procedures, to use any investigation carried out under this Policy to discharge any obligation set out in the Group Disciplinary Procedure to carry out an investigation.
+It should also be noted that the Group reserves the right, to use any investigation carried out under this Policy to discharge any obligation set out in the Group Disciplinary Procedure to carry out an investigation.
+In such circumstances the general principles of natural justice and fair procedure as set out in S.I.
+No. 146/2000 -Code of Practice on Grievance and Disciplinary Procedures (Declaration) Order, 2000 will be afforded to any Worker against whom disciplinary action is proposed, arising out of an investigation under this Policy.